Guides to shaping great products

 • “…including inter alia as appropriate: (a) the pseudonymisation and encryption of personal data.”
 (P160 (1a))

-• “…unintelligible to any person who is not authorised to access it, such as encryption” (P163 (3a))
+• “…unintelligible to any person who is not authorized to access it, such as encryption” (P163 (3a))

 tresorit